Milbury apologizes for comments made during NHL playoff game

-NEW YORK (AP) — Former coach and NBC Sports analyst Mike Milbury apologized Friday for saying during a playoff game broadcast that there weren’t women in the NHL bubble to disrupt the players’ concentration.
+NEW YORK (AP) — Former coach and NBC Sports analyst Mike Milbury apologized Friday for saying during a playoff game broadcast that there weren’t women in the NHL bubble to disrupt anyone’s concentration.

-The comments were made during Thursday night’s game between the New York Islanders and Washington Capitals during a discussion about the environment in the bubble.
-The 24-team playoffs are being staged entirely in access-limited arenas and hotels in Toronto and Edmonton, Alberta.
+The comments were made during Thursday night’s game between the New York Islanders and Washington Capitals.
+During a discussion among the broadcasters about the environment in the bubble, Milbury said there are “not even any women here to disrupt your concentration.”

+The 24-team playoffs are being staged entirely in limited-access arenas and hotels in Toronto and Edmonton, Alberta.

 “It was not my intention to disrespect anyone,” Milbury said in a statement released by NBC.
 “I was trying to be irreverent and took it a step too far.
 It was a regrettable mistake that I take seriously.”